joannakl/cs102/projects/project2_NYS_species.markdown

 - __You should start right away!__
 - You should modularize your design so that you can test it regularly: for example, implement the part of the code that reads and parses the input file, then implement and test individual classes, then implement the part that provides the interactive part of the program, ... .
+- You can base your implementaion on the project 1 code as much as you wish.
+If you are copying some parts of project 1 verbatim (and you can in some cases), then you should make sure that you acknowledge it as the source of your code.
 - Make sure that at all times you __have a working program!__
 You should also implement stubs of methods that return `0` or `null`.
 This way your code compiles, even though it may not work completely because some methods are not implemented.
 You can implement methods that perform one task at a time.